A Lesson Before Dying: Importance of community

+Background

+Social context

 The book provides perspective on the status of African Americans in the South after World War II and before the Civil Rights Movement.
-It shows the Jim Crow American South through the eyes of a formally educated African American teacher who often feels helpless and alienated from his own country.
+It shows the Jim Crow American South through the eyes of a formally educated African-American teacher who often feels helpless and alienated from his own country.
 In the novel, Grant is the only educated black man in the area and the only member of the black community who might be considered capable of becoming free of overt oppression.
 The character feels his life and career choices are severely limited due to racial prejudices, an example of this in the novel being his instinct to refer to white male authority figures as "Sir".
 In order to break away from his social conditions, Grant's yearning to escape this situation heightens over time throughout the story.
-Grant feels that he is cornered by myriad forces: his aunt's incessant desires, pressures to conform to a fundamentalist religion that he does not believe, the children's needs to fulfil his role as a teacher, and the community's craving for proper leadership.
+Grant feels that he is cornered by myriad forces: his aunt's incessant desires, pressures to conform to a fundamentalist religion that he does not believe, the children's needs to fulfill his role as a teacher, and the community's craving for proper leadership.

 Setting

-Time period

-The context of the novel can be depicted in Chapter 12 when the writer mentions Jackie Robinson.
-The quote, "All three stood talking baseball.
-Jackie Robinson had just finished his second year with the Brooklyn Dodgers," indicates that the story takes place in early October 1948, a time that dates the darkest histories of race relations for African Americans.

-School/church

-The writer draws the novel's focus on the challenges of religious education.
-Grant, an agnostic, spends most of his time in the church on the Henry Pichot Plantation.
-The school that he teaches in is the same place in which the town gathers on Sunday morning for praise and worship.
-Grant is continually challenged with the fact that he feels he is an outsider in his place of work; he does not attend church with the rest of his settlement.
-Despite Grant's personal atheism, much of the black culture and community focus on religion.
-Throughout the entire novel, this school is seen as a place of discrimination.

-Bayonne

-Bayonne is an actual city in France, but also the fictional Louisiana town where the generation is set before the Civil Rights movement in the South, depicted in the novel.
+This novel is set in a fictional town called Bayonne, located in the rural south of Louisiana.
+Ernest Gaines uses his childhood home, town, and surrounding areas as inspiration for the novel.
+Riverlake Plantation, Ernest Gaines childhood home, was used as a setting for part of the novel.
+Located in the Jim Crow South, segregation and racism is shown throughout the novel as it affects everyday life of those living in this small town.
+Important areas in the novel would be the schoolhouse that Grant teaches at which is also the church, the jail where Jefferson resides, and the characters homes.